-Dear members of the Editorial team, Dear reviewers,
+Dear members of the Editorial team and reviewers,

-Our research group is very grateful for the time you spent reviewing our paper.
-We would like to thank you for the pertinent remarks formulated.
-This has helped us a lot in the process of producing a paper of better quality.
+Our research group is grateful for the time you spent reviewing our paper.
+We thank you for the pertinent remarks formulated.
+This has helped us improve the paper’s quality in scope, experimental results, and presentation style.

 Our researches have greatly progressed since the submission of the initial version, both in theoretical and experimental terms.
 The paper was updated with our latest results.

-Please find hereunder a point-by-point response to the reviewers comments:
+Please find hereunder a point-by-point response to the reviewers’ comments:

 Reviewer 1: